gonzalezrostani/Support-Vector-Machine/README.md

 ### Where can I learn more?
 If you want to learn SVM I recommend some books, GitHub links, and interactive courses.

+## Notes

+I prepared this tutorial as part of an assignment of the course Scientific Computational for Social Science, so I am learning these tools.
+Happy to receive your comments and suggestions.

 I hope you find this tutorial useful!

 Thank you!